thephpleague/period/docs/5.0/chart/index.md

 The `GanttChart` class can be customized by providing a `GanttChartConfig` which defines:

-- the output medium via a `Output` implementing class.
+- the output medium via an `Output` implementing class.
 - the graph settings.
 (How the intervals will be stroked)
     - sets the graph width
     - sets the graph colors